nenebeji/README_with_Ease/README.md

 ## Tests

-Test was run using npm test and console to debug.
+Tests were run using npm test and console to debug.

 ## Questions